Starbuck7410/library-converter/README.md

 It will create "C:\your\music\library mp3", covert your wav and flac files to mp3s, and copy everything there!
 None of your actual library is touched.

 If you have nodeJS installed you can also just run main.js.

 Note: Requires ffmpeg. tested with n5.0-4-g911d7f167c-20220207.
+Also, this is currently windows only, because it relies on shell operations for creating directories and copying files.
+If you want me to make it work with Mac/Linux/Whatever feel free to message me or do it yourself.

 ## options: